The Burnside problem for odd exponents: The induction

 \subsection{Influence of turns on other maximal occurrences}

 In this subsection we describe the effect that a turn of a maximal occurrence has on other maximal occurrences in the original word.
 We will use the following conventions:

-\begin{convention} We will say that an occurrence $u$ in $A$ is \emph{to the left} (right) of an occurrence $w$ in $A$ if the starting point of $u$ is left (right) of the starting point of $w$. \end{convention}
+\begin{convention} We will say that an occurrence $u$ in $A$ is \emph{to the left} (right) of an occurrence $w$ in $A$ if the starting point of $u$ is left (right, resp.) of the starting point of $w$ and between occurrences $w$ and $w'$ if the starting point is. \end{convention}

-\begin{convention} Let $A\in\Can_{r-1}$ and assume that $u_1,\ldots, u_t$ is a sequence of maximal occurrences of rank $r$ in $A$.
+\begin{convention} Let $A\in\Can_{r-1}$ and assume that $u_1,\ldots, u_t$ is a sequence of maximal occurrences of rank~$r$ in $A$.
 We use the notation $A=L\ul u_1\ldots u_t\ur R$ (thereby, in slight abuse of notation, ignoring overlaps between the occurrences or subwords separating them) where $L, R$ are prefix and suffix of $A$ which may have overlaps with $u_1, u_t$, respectively, of $\Lambda_r$-measure $<\tau +1$.

 If the word is clear from the context we may also ignore the prefix and suffix and simply write $A=\ul u_1\ldots u_t\ur$, especially in power words. \end{convention}